 Most of the questions will be asked based on your submitted application to ensure all information provided in your petition is genuine.
 Reviewing the documents will help you refresh your memory and answer any questions given to you without hesitation.

 Revealing clothing, shirts with symbols or slogans might damage your rapport with some officers, and that may affect their assessment of you.
 You need to be professional and conservative in your dress and your appearance.

 Get to the Appointment Early

 Ensure you are already at the interview location 15 to 20 minutes before the appointed time.
 Rushing to your interview at the last minute may cause you to appear disorganized and may affect your communication.
 Get there early to avoid being late and having to rush.

 Your green card interview is not an interrogation, it is just a normal question and answer session.
 You don’t need to panic.
 Looking nervous and disorganized might be a red flag for the officer.

-The U.S. green card application process gets more stringent by the day due to recent changes to immigration guidelines.
+The U.S. green card application process gets more stringent by the day.
 Filing for U.S. permanent resident status requires every sense of caution and thoroughness.
 This is why you need an expert guide to help you avoid errors and red flags that could lead to denial.

 VisaNation Law Group has a highly qualified and experienced green card attorneys who will help you file your petition, give legal representation at your interview, and help you avoid delays and denials.
 You can schedule a consultation with us today by filling out this contact form.